SlowDudeCodes/Cider-Project/README.md

 ## Installation

 ### Prerequisites
+- A computer (Raspberry Pi, PC, Mac etc.)
-- A computer (Raspberry Pi, PC, etc.)
+- A victum computer (Raspberry Pi, PC, Mac, Chromebook etc.)
-- Cider image (you can download it from our release section)
+- Cider builder (or you could build it yourself, or use one prebuilt)
-- A USB drive or SD card (for installation)
+- A USB drive or SD card 8 GB + ISO requierd size (for installation)

 ### Step-by-step guide:
+*Important if you are building it yourself read [Building Cider](#building) also if you are planing to use a prebuilt head to [Prebuilds](https://github.com/slowdudecodes/).
+Prebuilds is for computers like Raspberry Pi.*
 1. **Download the latest release**:
-   Head to the [Releases page](https://github.com/your-username/cider-os/releases) to download the Cider image.
+   Head to the [Releases page](https://github.com/slowdudecodes/cider-os/releases) to download the Cider Builder.

 2. **Write the image to your device**:
    You can use tools like [Rufus](https://rufus.ie/) or [Balena Etcher](https://www.balena.io/etcher/) to flash the Cider image onto a USB drive or SD card.